mulesoft/api-console/README.md

 ## Optimisation options

 The API Console displays a documentation for RAML documents.
 It means that it must perform some heavy duty computations to transform RAML data into JavaScript object and this takes time.
-There are, however, few options to optimise loading time of the API console.
+There are, however, few options to optimise loading time of the API Console.
 It depends on your use case.

 ### RAML data source

 If your API is under active development and changes often, you may want to consider using the RAML file hosted on a server as a data source.
-The API console application will then parse RAML file using RAML JavaScript parser and use the parser output as a data source.
+The API Console application will then parse RAML file using RAML JavaScript parser and use the parser output as a data source.
 It will take some time during console's load time but you will always display your APIs newest version.

 Because this use case requires to include more custom HTML elements it's not suitable for the standalone version.
 Other options would be a better fit.